greg7mdp/parallel-hashmap/README.md

 Copy the parallel_hashmap directory to your project.
 Update your include path.
 That's all.

 > A cmake configuration files (CMakeLists.txt) is provided for building the tests and examples.
-Command for building and running the tests is: `mkdir build && cd build && cmake -DPHMAP_BUILD_TESTS=ON .. && cmake --build . && make test`
+Command for building and running the tests is: `mkdir build && cd build && cmake -DPHMAP_BUILD_TESTS=ON -DPHMAP_BUILD_EXAMPLES=ON .. && cmake --build . && make test`

 ## Example